Can killing animals save them? – DW – 09/18/2024

 Brown also points out that living near lions, leopards and elephants can be a "pain," adding that farmers in Europe don't want to live with wolves or foxes on their land.
 If a herd of elephants turns up, looking for water and can't find any, they get "grumpy," and push water tanks over, pull up pipes and even swing a trunk at humans, he said.

-Sharing the income generated from controlled hunting encourages farmers and locals to live with these animals rather than harming them, according to NCE.
+Sharing the income generated from controlled hunting encourages farmers and locals to live with these animals, rather than harming them, according to the NCE.

 "Our challenge is to find ways in which we can incentivize people wanting to live with wildlife, making it worth their while, and one of the ways is by shooting the odd elephant," said Brown.
 That incentive comes either in the form of money from selling hunting licenses, game meat and jobs linked to the hunting sector.